 A range of social media headers for Facebook, LinkedIn and Twitter – please feel free to use these across your own social channels.

-A Let's Do Net Zero and COP26 newsletter header, available in various formats.
+Let's Do Net Zero newsletter headers, available in various formats.

 Backgrounds for use on Zoom and Teams video calls.

 Instagram filter for users to show their commitment to combatting climate change

 Climate change and nature loss are the greatest threats facing the world’s population.
 It’s not a distant, far away problem: it is here in Scotland and we’re seeing the impact already.